 South Cornwall · PL26

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Gorran Haven, that work is shaped by the place itself — Gorran Haven is an AONB south coast cove village south of Mevagissey, with a tight Conservation Area at the harbour and a network of cliff paths to Dodman Point, with a building stock that leans toward traditional harbour cottages and Victorian villas.
+Working in Gorran Haven means starting from the PL26 context — Gorran Haven is an AONB south coast cove village south of Mevagissey, with a tight Conservation Area at the harbour and a network of cliff paths to Dodman Point, with a building stock that leans toward modern carefully detailed coastal homes and Victorian villas.

 Our process